Senzing/docker-app-demo/README.md

       | docker-compose -f - down
     ```

-1. All data was stored in
+1. All data was stored in `~/senzing-docker-app-demo`.
+The directory can be safely removed.

 ## Development